 Three Mile Island meltdown

-The most significant accident in the history of American nuclear power took place on March 28, 1979, at the Three Mile Island Nuclear Generating Station in Dauphin County, Pa.
-The notorious accident was a partial core meltdown caused by a failure in the non-nuclear secondary system that was followed by a stuck valve that released radioactive gases.
+The most significant accident in the history of American nuclear power took place on March 28, 1979, at Three Mile Island Nuclear Generating Station in Dauphin County, Pennsylvania.
+The accident was a partial core meltdown caused by a failure in the non-nuclear secondary system that was followed by a stuck valve that released radioactive gases.

 Experts concluded that the amount of radiation released into the atmosphere was too small to result in health problems, and public record states that no one died as a result of the Three Mile Island accident.
-However, the Nuclear Regulatory Commission later told Congress it did not actually know how much radiation had been released.
+However, the Nuclear Regulatory Commission later told Congress it didn't know exactly how much radiation had been released.